leila68/Axb/doc/Readme.md

 For the second diagonal format, the code for SpMV is shown in *Listing 4*.
-As shown the code computes one element of *result* in each iteration because, we stored non-zero elements row by row in *d*, i.e. *d[i,*]* contains the elements of row *i* .
-But to find column number we need to check whether *i* is bigger or smaller than number of diagonals (d1).
+As shown the code computes one element of *result* in each iteration because we stored non-zero elements row by row in *d*, i.e. *d[i,*]* contains the elements of row *i* .
+But to find the column number we need to check whether *i* is bigger or smaller than the number of diagonals (d1).
 Depending on whether the nonzero element is on the main diagonal, sub-diagonal, or up-diagonal, three different column index calculation is used as shown in *Listing 4*.